seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 }
 ```
 Your going to need the P/Invoke definitions(top of the line rest of your code) and you need the MidiOutCaps class(if you don't know what a class is pls redo the tutorials I made).
 You can follow the website that I linked to earlier but its cucial to understand how MIDI works first to make sure that this project won't be so hard.

-The tutorial above has copy and paste code to let you play a song for the unity editor but you would need to do a little something to make sure that you can hear individual notes play.
-That is getting a
+To give you a head start, to play a MIDI file for the

 do a dropdown menu --> change the size of ball and the height of the hoop
 make astetics to make it more real